 As the city constructed the Hudson Yards extension, then-mayor Michael Bloomberg also proposed extending the 7 further west to Secaucus Junction in New Jersey.
 The proposed extension functions as an “East Side Access” for New Jersey.
 In fact, the urgently-needed Gateway Program conceives tunnels that harmonize with a 7 extension to Secaucus:

 (I always wondered why the proposed Gateway tunnel took such a curve instead of running parallel to the North River tunnels.)

 In any case, the Secaucus extension is one option for extending the 7 past Hudson Yards.
 But there are others I’d like to explore.

-NJ Option 2: Extension to Secaucus Junction via Hoboken
+NJ Option 2a: Extension to Secaucus Junction via Hoboken

-The purpose of Option 2 is to provide service along Manhattan’s far West Side, with stations at 23rd Street – Chelsea Piers and 14th Street.
+The purpose of NJ Option 2a is to provide service along Manhattan’s far West Side, with stations at 23rd Street – Chelsea Piers and 14th Street.
 The line then enters New Jersey with stations at Hoboken, Bergen Arches (near Journal Square), and Secaucus.
 West of Hoboken, the line would traverse the Bergen Arches – an unused railroad right-of-way – en route to Secaucus.
 While this option provides stations at several hubs and points of interest, it is certainly costlier than the “straight shot” extension to Secaucus that coincides with Gateway.
-(EDIT: To reduce costs, the 7 could terminate at Hoboken instead of Secaucus, where it retains connections to NJ Transit and PATH.)

-My next post in this volume discusses subway extension options for Southeast Queens.
+My next post in this volume discusses subway extensions made possible by fully de-interlining the Queens Boulevard trunk line.
 Until next time!